-6.17.7 Traffic Management and Access
+6.18.7 Traffic Management and Access

 There would be movements of heavy vehicles resulting from the construction works, primarily associated with transport of construction machinery and equipment to and from the site, and import and disposal of materials (fill, pavements, etc.) using trucks.
+The Project would likely be constructed on a 6 day working week basis.

 In accordance with VicRoads policy, construction vehicles and machinery would be restricted to the highway and arterial roads wherever possible.
 Construction vehicles would not typically use local roads and would likely access the site via the highway and possibly purpose built access tracks along the alignment.
 These access tracks would be restricted to avoid environmentally sensitive areas (which would in turn be fenced off to prevent construction access) and are identified within the construction footprint.
 The volume of construction traffic would ultimately depend on the program and staging of construction sections, where an increased rate of construction would result in higher traffic volumes on the network each day but over a shorter overall period.
 The sequencing of construction phases would depend on contractor's works program, construction methodology adopted, the time of year and the part of the Project.